 If you find yourself struggling to find a healthy balance between academics, social life, stress, etc. sign up for free one-on-one virtual or in-person sessions with a Purdue Wellness Coach at RecWell.
 Student coaches can help you navigate through barriers and challenges toward your goals throughout the semester.
-Sign up is completely free and can be done on BoilerConnect.
-If you have any questions, please contact Purdue Wellness.
+Sign up is free and can be done on BoilerConnect.

 If you're struggling and need mental health services: Purdue University is committed to advancing the mental health and well-being of its students.
 If you or someone you know is feeling overwhelmed, depressed, and/or in need of mental health support, services are available.
 For help, such individuals should contact Counseling and Psychological Services (CAPS) at 765-494-6995 during and after hours, on weekends and holidays, or by going to CAPS office on the second floor of the Purdue University Student Health Center (PUSH) during business hours.
+The CAPS website also offers resources specific to situations such as COVID-19.